hsk81/protobuf-rpc-js/README.md

 ### Process `reflector_svc.ack(..)` on the server side

-As already mentioned this [ProtoBuf.Rpc.js] provides abstractions for the client side only.
-Therefore on the server side you are on your own: a very simple way to process the requests is to check them in a switch statement:
+As already mentioned this [ProtoBuf.Rpc.js] libraryr provides abstractions for the client side only.
+Therefore, on the server side you are on your own - a straight forward way to process the requests on the server is to check them in a switch statement and run the corresponding functionality:

 ```js
 ws.on('message', function (data) {